ginberg/gettingCleaningData/CodeBook.md

 The reasoning behind my selection of features is that the assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
 To be complete, I included all variables having to do with mean or standard deviation.

-In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-    tBodyAcc-XYZ
-    tGravityAcc-XYZ
-    tBodyAccJerk-XYZ
-    tBodyGyro-XYZ
-    tBodyGyroJerk-XYZ
-    tBodyAccMag
-    tGravityAccMag
-    tBodyAccJerkMag
-    tBodyGyroMag
-    tBodyGyroJerkMag
-    fBodyAcc-XYZ
-    fBodyAccJerk-XYZ
-    fBodyGyro-XYZ
-    fBodyAccMag
-    fBodyAccJerkMag
-    fBodyGyroMag
-    fBodyGyroJerkMag

-The set of variables that were estimated (and kept for this assignment) from these signals are:

-    mean(): Mean value
-    std(): Standard deviation

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-    gravityMean
-    tBodyAccMean
-    tBodyAccJerkMean
-    tBodyGyroMean
-    tBodyGyroJerkMean

-Other estimates have been removed for the purpose of this excercise.

-Note: features are normalized and bounded within [-1,1].

-The resulting variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ.
+The resulting variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ and tbodyaccstdx, which means the standard deviation of tBodyAcc-XYZ.